devonfw-tutorials/tutorial-compiler/documentation/Definition of DONE.md

 * I rather made many small steps than a few big steps.
 * I used images and code examples in my tutorial which were provided in the devonfw documentation.
 Plain text gets boring after time.
 * I used an organized structure in my tutorial.
-* All the things that the user should do actively, I have always written with function calls and steps .
-I have not given any instructions for action in text form.
+* Things that the user should do actively, I have written with function calls and steps.
+I have not given any instructions for actions in text form.
 * I proofread my tutorial:
      1. Are the steps available and in the correct order?
      1. Are there any spelling mistakes?